harshv1741/neog-cash-register/README.md

 # How to use
 - Feed your bill ammount and cash given in counter in the website.
-- Let the website do the rest
+- Let the website do the rest.

 # Text Editor
 - Visual Studio Code

+# Language Service
+- HTML
+- CSS
+- JS

 # Deployment Service
 - [Netlify](https://netlify.com)